-Vicki became an academic teacher at the ACAP Melbourne campus in 2013 and now holds the full-time position of Lecturer and Course Convenor, Graduate Diploma of Counselling.
+Vicki joined the ACAP Melbourne campus in 2013 and now holds the full-time position of Associate Professor in the Discipline of Counselling.
+She is Counselling Discipline Lead on the Melbourne campus, as well as Course Coordinator of the Graduate Diploma of Counselling.

 After working in the health and community sectors as a counsellor, crisis counsellor and group facilitator, Vicki moved into teaching and research at Monash University while completing her PhD in Applied Psychology.